-d18O and d13C Isotope Analysis of Carbonate Rock
+δ18O and δ13C Isotope Analysis of Carbonate Rock

-Carbonate samples should preferably be submitted as powders in a small glass vial (plastic causes static problems).
-If powdering is not possible, small chips can be sent.
-Approximately 200 micrograms is analysed of pure carbonates; the weight goes up for samples with low percentage of carbonate content.
+Carbonate samples should be submitted preferably as powders in a small glass vial (plastic causes static problems).
+If powdering is not possible, send small chips.
+Approximately 200 micrograms of sample is analyzed for pure carbonates; the weight increases for samples with a low percentage of carbonate content.
 The submitted samples should be accompanied by a list that includes the percentage of carbonate in the rock, and the (approximate) proportions of carbonate minerals in the case of a mixture (calcite, dolomite, magnesite, hydromagnesite, siderite, ankerite, etc.).

 Dissolved Inorganic Carbon

-DIC is analysed on the gas bench by adding 600 microlitres of the sample water to a clean exetainer sealed with a rubber septum.
-The exetainer is flushed with helium to replace air in the headspace and to sparge CO2 dissolved in the water.
-Phosphoric acid is added, the sample is shaken then left to equilibrate for one hour.
+DIC is analyzed on the gas bench by adding 600 microlitres of the sample water to a clean Exetainer® that is sealed with a rubber septum.
+The Exetainer is flushed with helium to replace air in the headspace and to sparge CO2 dissolved in the water.
+Phosphoric acid is added, the sample shaken, and then left to equilibrate for one hour.
 The CO2 produced is introduced into the mass spectrometer in continuous flow mode.

-A wide range of non-traditional stable isotope systems are currently analysed at PCIGR.
-For these elements, the natural mass dependent isotopic fractionation is measured; it is therefore crucial to accurately and precisely correct for the instrumental mass fractionation without eradicating this natural signature.
-Data are also sensitive to both spectral and non-spectral matrix effects (Barling et al, 2006) and thus every effort is made to remove all matrix.
+A wide range of non-traditional stable isotope systems are currently analyzed at PCIGR.
+For these elements, the natural mass dependent isotopic fractionation is measured; accurately and precisely correcting for the instrumental mass fractionation without eradicating this natural signature is therefore crucial.
+Data are also sensitive to both spectral and non-spectral matrix effects (Barling et al., 2006); thus, every effort is made to remove all matrix.
 Every element system has its own issues in this regard.

-The range of analytical issues covered and the rigour needed in order to establish measurement protocols for analysis of a non-traditional stable isotope system means that once a PCIGR student has done this they are fully capable of applying what they have learned to the isotopic analysis of any other element of interest on the Nu Plasma or indeed on any MC-ICP-MS.
+After PCIGR students have experienced a range of analytical issues and the rigour needed to establish measurement protocols for analysis of non-traditional stable isotope systems, students become fully capable of applying what they have learned to the isotopic analysis of any other element of interest on the Nu Plasma or on any MC-ICP-MS.

-At PCIGR we have adopted the approach of Jeffcoate et al. (2004).
-Using this method we are currently able to measure d7Li/6Li in samples to within ± 1‰ (2SD).
+At PCIGR, we have adopted the approach of Jeffcoate et al. (2004).
+Using this method, we are currently able to measure δ7Li/6Li in samples to within ± 1‰ (2SD).

 Li isotope systematics are currently being applied to pegmatite geochemistry (Barnes et al., 2008a, 2008b).

-In contrast to Li, elements like Mo and Cd, have multiple isotopes and a choice of possible elements to use to normalize the data externally for instrumental mass fractionation.
-For these elements data quality can be assured by agreement of results from different data reduction methods (e.g. simple sample standard bracketing of measured ratios, sample standard bracketing of externally normalized data and graphical data reduction) and by internal consistency of the del/amu of multiple isotope ratios for individual runs.
+In contrast to Li, Mo and Cd have multiple isotopes; we therefore have a choice of possible elements to use to normalize the data externally for instrumental mass fractionation.
+For these elements, data quality can be assured by agreement of results from different data reduction methods (e.g., simple sample-standard bracketing of measured ratios, sample-standard bracketing of externally normalized data, and graphical data reduction), and by internal consistency of the δ/amu of multiple isotope ratios for individual runs.
 One has therefore several means of identifying spectral and non-spectral matrix effects for these elements.

-For Mo and Zn all the necessary isotopes can be measured in a single static cycle, with typical 2SD errors on d/amu that are better than ± 0.05‰.
-In contrast a dynamic approach, using two cycles is required in order to measure Cd isotopes.
-This is due to the range of masses measured; from 107Ag (external normalization element) to 118Sn (isobaric interference).
-The dynamic approach can introduce additional uncertainty to the measurements due to the inherent instability of a plasma source, even so typical 2SD errors on d/amu for two cycle dynamic measurements is better than ± 0.1‰.
+For Mo and Zn, all the necessary isotopes can be measured in a single static cycle, with typical 2SD errors on δ/amu that are better than ± 0.05‰.
+In contrast, a dynamic approach that uses two cycles is required to measure Cd isotopes.
+This is due to the range of masses measured, from 107Ag (external normalization element) to 118Sn (isobaric interference).
+The dynamic approach can introduce additional uncertainty to the measurements due to the inherent instability of the plasma source.
+Even so, typical 2SD errors on δ/amu for two-cycle dynamic measurements is better than ± 0.1‰.

 Cd, Zn and Pb isotope systematics are currently being applied to the sourcing of metals in bivalves (Shiel et al., 2008).

-Fe isotopes present their own special set of difficulties due to major polyatomic interferences inherent to the ICP source: ArN+ (mass 54), ArO+ (mass 56) and ArOH+ (mass 57).
-A number of approaches can be used to minimize the significance of these interferences, however, they generally rely on increasing the Fe signal relative to the interferences and thus require µg size Fe samples.
-In order to measure smaller (<300ng) Fe samples at PCIGR we have been investigating various means of reducing argide production and transmission without sacrificing instrument sensitivity for Fe (Aimoz et al., 2008).
+Fe isotopes present their own special set of difficulties as a result of major polyatomic interferences inherent to the ICP source: ArN+ (mass 54), ArO+ (mass 56), and ArOH+ (mass 57).
+Several approaches can be used to minimize the significance of these interferences; however, they generally rely on increasing the Fe signal relative to the interferences and thus require µg-size Fe samples.
+In order to measure smaller (<300 ng) Fe samples at PCIGR, we have been investigating various means of reducing argide production and transmission without sacrificing instrument sensitivity for Fe (Aimoz et al., 2008).